sijur/character-development/STYLE_GUIDE.md

 If you have to use the same css code for multiple things put a comma, and then the next item on the next line.

 Use the long values for colors, and if you know it put the name of the color in a comment so that we all know which colors are being referred to.

-Currently we want to put the items on their own line, so instead of using the font short-hand, we're separating it out into their own css attributes.

 In the future we may end up using SASS, or SCSS, or something else, in the meantime let's keep it simple.